 \Definition Note.
 Any opioid-related drug overdose deaths caused by acute poisonings involve any opioid as a contributing cause of death, regardless of intent (e.g., unintentional, suicide, assault, or undetermined).
 Opioids include both prescription opioid pain relievers such as hydrocodone, oxycodone, and morphine, as well as heroin and opium.
-Deaths related to chronic use of drugs (e.g., damage to organs from long-27 term drug use), are excluded from this indicator.
+Deaths related to chronic use of drugs (e.g., damage to organisation this indicator.

 2. Behavioral Health-Related Morbidity.

 (a) Emergency Department Visits

 (b) Inpatient Psychiatric Stays

-- While suicide rates in California remained steady from 2020 to 2021 (10.4 per 1000,000 residents), emergency department (ED) visits for self-harm decreased during the same period (79.3 to 85.0 per 100,000 residents).\ - Patients with behavioral health conditions accounted for a sizable portion of ED visits in 2021; among individuals who visited the ED with a diagnosis of a mental health, co-occurring disorder, or substance use, disorder in 2021, 47% had Medi-Cal insurance.\\ - The number of California opioid-related ED visits more than doubled between 2019-2023 (9,076 to 21,309 visits) and was over five times the number of visits in 2007 (4,075 to 21,309 visits\\\ - In 2022, California had an age-adjusted rate of all drug-related overdose ED visits of 143.75 per 100K residents (55,598 visits), compared with a national rate of 133.9 per 100K individuals.\\\\
+- While suicide rates in California remained steady from 2020 to 2021 (10.4 per 1000,000 residents), emergency department (ED) visits for self-harm decreased during the same period (79.3 to 85.0 per 100,000 residents).\ - Patients with behavioral health conditions accounted for a sizable portion of ED visits in 2021; among individuals who visited the ED with a diagnosis of a mental health, cooccurring disorder, or substance use, disorder in 2021, 47% had Medi-Cal insurance.\\ - The number of California opioid-related ED visits more than doubled between 2019-2023 (9,076 to 21,309 visits) and was over five times the number of visits in 2007 (4,075 to 21,309 visits\\\ - In 2022, California had an age-adjusted rate of all drug-related overdose ED visits of 143.75 per 100K residents (55,598 visits), compared with a national rate of 133.9 per 100K individuals.\\\\